vipinmenon1989/pertTF/README.md

 ### Usage

 1. Clone this repository to your HPC cluster account.
-2. Modify the `slurm_example.sh` file to reflect the correct paths and parameters for your HPC cluster.
-I renamed mine to `slurm.sh`.
-3. Modify the `.env_example` file to reflect your wandb API key and save it as `.env` in the same directory.
+2. Modify the `.env_example` file to reflect your wandb API key and save it as `.env` in the same directory.
+3. Modify the `perturb_celltype.py` file to reflect the correct paths and parameters for your HPC cluster.
+4. Create a `data` directory.
+Move the `.h5ad` file you want to run scGPT on into the `data` directory.
-4. Modify the `run_scGPT.py` file to reflect the correct paths and parameters for your HPC cluster.
+5. Modify the `slurm_example.sh` file to reflect the correct paths and parameters for your HPC cluster.
+Make sure to update `$DATA_PATH` to reflect your .h5ad file as well.
+I renamed my `slurm_example.sh` script to `slurm.sh`.

 You can then use the following command to submit a job to the HPC cluster:
 ```bash